Garage Sales are as is

-“As is” is a real estate term that pop ups frequently in the Los Angeles Market.
+“As is” is a real estate term that pop-ups frequently in the Los Angeles Market.
 Selling a property “as is” means that the seller makes no warranties about the condition of the property and will not fix anything or make repairs, nor will they lower the price or give credits because of the existence of problems or defects.
 In other words, what you see is what you get.

 “As is” sales are common for foreclosures, short sales, trustee sale, probates, major fixers/teardowns, New construction (although they allow punchlists), and in strong seller’s markets- even some standard sales!
+Seasoned Real Estate investors are accustomed to AS IS Sales because they can understand the risks better working directly in the construction industry.
+For first time home buyers, you need to be extra careful!

 Be extra careful with foreclosures or trustee sales, where the owner has never lived in the property.
+Since they have never occupied the property they are not required to make the standard seller disclosures.

 Many sellers think that an “As Is” sale means that the buyer agrees to hold the seller harmless for all claims related to the sale of the property.
 Remember that old saying “Buyer Beware”?

 This is not the case in California.
 State law (Cal.
-Civil Code 1102)mandates certain disclosures must be made with residential transactions, and that buyer and seller can’t waive these requirements.
+Civil Code 1102) mandates certain disclosures must be made with residential transactions, and that buyer and seller can’t waive these requirements.

 An “As Is” clause should be considered putting the buyer on notice that no repairs or credits will be given.